Franklin Richards (character): Future Foundation

-Secret Wars

-Following the inevitable end of Marvel Multiverse, caused by the incursions, Doctor Doom gained the omnipotent power of the Beyonders and used it to gather the remnants of the destroyed realities to create a patchwork planet called Battleworld.
-Eventually those powers were stripped from Doctor Doom by the Molecule Man and transferred to Reed Richards.
-With his new powers, Reed along with his family, the Future Foundation and Molecule Man, began restoring the multiverse, while also creating entirely new realities.

 Multiversal adventures

-As they rebuild the multiverse, a being self-described as the embodiment of entropy, the Griever at the End of All Things, patiently waited to strike until Franklin Richards is depleted of his ability to create new universes as she repudiated their mission, claiming they overstepped their purpose.
-During this time, Franklin has taken up the codename of Powerhouse.
+Franklin has taken up the codename of Powerhouse.
 With the help from the heroes who were part of the Fantastic Four’s expanding members, including X-Men’s Iceman, they were able to defeat the Griever’s army.
 Franklin and Valeria, and their parents bids their fellow Foundation members, entrusted by Dragonman a farewell, as Earth wanted the Fantastic Four to return.

 Return to Earth

-Because time worked very differently when they were rebuilding the multiverse, Franklin and his sister returned to Earth as young teenagers many days after the Hydra Captain America’s Secret Empire.
-After returning to Earth, his family entrusted their old Baxter Building to the superhero team Fantastix, and moved to Thing’s hometown Yancy Street as a new base operation and home.
-When a wedding between his god-uncle Thing and his new god-aunt Alicia is about to begin many days later, Franklin begin to dye his hair black.
+Franklin and his sister returned to Earth as young teenagers many days after the Hydra Captain America’s Secret Empire.
+After returning to Earth, his family entrusted their old Baxter Building to the superhero team Fantastix, and moved to Thing's hometown Yancy Street as a new base operation and home.
+When a wedding between his god-uncle Thing and his new god-aunt Alicia is about to begin many days later, Franklin begins to dye his hair black.

-Another problem arose with Franklin's powers, they became depleted every time Franklin used them, for unknown reasons and even his father cannot understand why.